10 Big TV Shows Netflix Rescued From Cancellation

 Lucifer

-#SaveLucifer Campaign actually worked in favor of the fans.
-For FOX, the dwindling numbers for this demonic-detective drama was imply not enough.
-Netflix picked up the series, giving it three more, much steamier seasons.
-The move allowed the show to fully embrace its dark, sexy, and supernatural themes, all the way to a proper, emotional series finale.
+The #SaveLucifer campaign actually worked in favor of the fans.
+For FOX, the dwindling numbers for this demonic-detective drama were simply not enough.
+Netflix picked up the series, giving it three more and much steamier seasons.
+The move allowed the show to fully embrace its dark, sexy, and supernatural themes, leading all the way to a proper, emotional series finale.

 Money Heist (La Casa de Papel)

-In Spain, Money Heist was a 15-episode limited series that was a moderate success but not a global hit, and it ended its run.
-But as soon Netflix took over, La Casa de Papel became a sensation among its viewers.
-Owing to smart and strategic episode release by Netflix, La Casa de Papel found itself a cult following which absolutely loved the show.
+In Spain, Money Heist (La Casa de Papel) was a 15-episode limited series that achieved moderate success but wasn’t a global hit, and it ended its run.
+But as soon as Netflix took over, La Casa de Papel became a sensation among viewers worldwide.
+Thanks to Netflix’s smart and strategic episode releases, the series developed a cult following that absolutely adored the show.

 You